-- Note: For more information about the commitDetection function, see the Trigger API Reference r₹. - Click the System Settings icon \$\frac{\pi}{n}\$ and then click Triggers.
+- Click the System Settings icon \$\frac{\pi}{n}\$ and then click Triggers.
 1. - Click Create. - 3.
 Specify the following trigger configuration settings:

 Type a name for your trigger.
 This name identifies your trigger, not the detection.

 In our example, we will enter the name: Custom Detection: PowerShell Connection to Suspicious Site.